 Consumption without child labor:

-Around 5.5 million farmers are growing cocoa and the demand for cocoa and chocolate increases.
-Years ago, large manufacturers moved news about child labor on cocoa lantes in West Africa to carry out programs against child labor.
-So far they seem to have remained ineffective.
-According to a new study by the Norc University of Chicago, ten percent more children are working in the ivory coast and Ghana today.
-1.48 million girls and boys grow cocoa and harvest the beans.
-Two thirds of the cocoa that is consumed in Germany (drinks and chocolate) come from this region.
+Around 5.5 million farmers cultivate cocoa, and the demand for cocoa and chocolate is rising.
+Years ago, reports of child labor on cocoa plantations in West Africa prompted major manufacturers to implement anti-child labor programs.
+So far, these programs appear to have been ineffective.
+According to a new study by the NORC Institute at the University of Chicago, ten percent more children are working in Ivory Coast and Ghana today than in 2015.
+1.48 million girls and boys cultivate cocoa and harvest the beans.
+Two-thirds of the cocoa consumed in Germany (in beverages and chocolate) comes from this region.

-Coffee is grown 80 percent of 25 million small farmers.
-Most of them earn less than $ 2 a day and are only 10 cents above the border to absolute poverty, as defined by the UN.
-Children work in both small companies and on coffee plantations.
-Child labor is occupied in the cultivation of coffee for Brazil, Costa Rica, ivory coast, Dominican Republic, El Salvador, Guatemala, Guinea, Honduras, Kenya, Colombia, Mexico, Nicaragua, Panama, Sierra Leone, Tanzania, Uganda and Vietnam.
+Eighty percent of coffee is grown by 25 million smallholder farmers.
+Most of them earn less than US$2 a day, just 10 cents above the poverty line as defined by the UN.
+Children work both on small farms and on coffee plantations.
+Child labor in coffee cultivation has been documented in Brazil, Costa Rica, Ivory Coast, Dominican Republic, El Salvador, Guatemala, Guinea, Honduras, Kenya, Colombia, Mexico, Nicaragua, Panama, Sierra Leone, Tanzania, Uganda, and Vietnam.

-After water, tea is the mostly consumed drinks in the world with 15,000 cups per second.
+After water, tea is the most consumed beverage in the world, with 15,000 cups consumed every second.
 Unlike coffee and cocoa, tea is mostly grown on plantations.
-Just like coffee and cocoa, pickers earn hunger wages and child labor is common.
-In addition, workers are often heavily dependent on the tea garden owners because they live on their property.
-Child labor in tea gardens in India, the second largest tea producer in the world to China, as well as in Kenya, Malawi, Myanmar, Rwanda, Sri Lanka, Tanzania, Uganda and Vietnam.
+Just as with coffee and cocoa, however, tea pickers earn starvation wages and child labor is widespread.
+Furthermore, workers are often heavily dependent on the tea plantation owners, as they live on their land.
+Child labor has been documented in tea plantations in India, the world's second-largest tea producer after China, as well as in Kenya, Malawi, Myanmar, Rwanda, Sri Lanka, Tanzania, Uganda, and Vietnam.

-Small farmers and plantation workers are among the poorest worldwide and, despite hard work, are only just above the border to absolute poverty.
-The children work in many families.
-The children are particularly threatened by child labor.
-The parents only find work for a few days and often have to fulfill such a chord that children have to work.
-Employers refuse any social security, such as health or accident insurance.
-The families move from one job to the next.
-Hiking workers and their families are rarely registered at their work locations.
-In this way, farmers and municipalities do not feel responsible, for example for health care or the children's school attendance.
+Small-scale farmers and plantation workers are among the world's poorest, living just above the brink of absolute poverty despite their arduous work.
+Children in many families also work.
+Day laborers and migrant workers are particularly vulnerable to child labor.
+Parents often find work for only a few days and must frequently meet such high piecework rates that children are forced to work as well.
+Employers refuse to provide any social security, such as health or accident insurance.
+Families move from one job to the next.
+Migrant workers and their families are rarely registered at their places of work.
+As a result, farmers and communities do not feel responsible for, for example, providing healthcare or ensuring the children attend school.

-Adults and children who work in conventional agriculture are often exposed to toxins.
-Plants are sprayed several times a season without protecting protection measures for workers.
-Agriculture is a main driver for the global loss of biodiversity and is responsible for about a third of the entire greenhouse gas emissions .
-Non -sustainable intensive agriculture, factory farming, the conversion of forest into arable land (for example for the cultivation of soy and palm oil) lead to massive ecological damage.
+Adults and children working in conventional agriculture are frequently exposed to toxins.
+Plants are sprayed several times per season without any protective measures for workers.
+Agriculture is a major driver of global biodiversity loss and responsible for about one-third of total greenhouse gas emissions .
+Unsustainable intensive agriculture, factory farming, and the conversion of forests into farmland (for example, for the cultivation of soy and palm oil) lead to massive ecological damage.

-Fair trade offers coffee, tea, cocoa and chocolate.
-About 70 percent of fairly traded coffees, teas and chocolates are also biologically grown.
-Fair trade supports small farmers and plantation workers who adhere to basic labor rights and grant social security.
-Fair trade continues than the social seal.
+Fair Trade offers coffee, tea, cocoa, and chocolate.
+Approximately 70 percent of Fair Trade coffees, teas, and chocolates are also organically grown.
+Fair Trade supports small-scale farmers and plantation workers who adhere to fundamental labor rights and provide social security.
+Fair Trade goes beyond the social label.

-Higher prices and a surcharge enable the payment of fairer wages and the structure of important infrastructure, such as health stations and schools.
-This is how fair trade has a double act against child labor.
-Parents who earn enough do not have to send their children to work.
-And the controllers of the certification organizations ensure that employers also go along and do not employ children.
+Higher prices and a surcharge enable the payment of fairer wages and the development of vital infrastructure, such as health clinics and schools.
+In this way, Fair Trade has a twofold effect against child labor.
+Parents who earn enough don't have to send their children to work.
+And the auditors from the certification organizations ensure that employers also comply and do not employ children.

 Fair trade products

-Fairtrade International , the largest international fair trade association, reaches 1.66 million small farmers and plantation workers in 1,400 producer organizations.
+Fairtrade International , the largest international fair trade association, reaches 1.66 million small-scale farmers and plantation workers in 1,400 producer organizations.

 Fairtrade stands for: